 The project was rebooted with a different approach, sticking with the specific UPM, but crafting glyphs and kerning in a way that made for more variation in the rhythm and smoother vertical and horizontal stems.
 As Inter UI was being developed, it was tested on an internal version of Figma—where the author of Inter UI works as a designer—and slowly improved upon based on experience and feedback.

-Inter UI works great for English-language text, and pretty well for other Latin and Cyrillic languages.
-There's still a lot of work to be done, and contributions are warmly welcomed.
+Inter UI works great for Latin text and pretty well for Cyrillic.
+There's still some work to be done on Cyrillic and contributions are warmly welcomed.
 The playground contains a lot of samples, including some common non English-language words in the playground.

 Please refer to the glyph repertoire for an overview of currently-available glyphs and their quality.